-This course helps you to understand human factors in the context of each standard.
+This Human Factors online training helps you to understand human factors in the context of each standard.
 You will learn how to apply the concept of human factors to your management system and address the standard requirements.
 You will also receive practical tools, proven methodologies, and helpful tips to make the job easier for you.

-As will all of Axeon’s courses, this is a practical, how-to course that is not bogged down in academic discussions.
+As with all of Axeon’s courses, this is a practical, how-to that is not bogged down in academic discussions.
 We use case studies, practice exercises, and learning activities to keep the training activities and build competence.

 None.
-Our students range from seasoned quality professional to novices.
+Our students range from seasoned quality professionals to novices.
 Our goal is to meet everyone at their current level of competence and increase it.